Chicago Hardy Fig: Fruit For Many Climates

 The Chicago Hardy Fig is a fig tree which can handle a good chill.
 From propagation through harvest, our guide reveals all the important info!

 One of the oldest cultivated crops, figs have been a staple food for years.
 There’s many cultivars, but the Chicago hardy fig is one that’s growing in popularity.
 Surprisingly cold-hardy, this tree can tolerate cooler climate conditions than other fig trees.

 But it’s also really good in warmer, Mediterranean-type climates.
 And because of its wide range of climate tolerances, it’s able to be grown in much of the continental US.
 In areas where it’s still too cool in the winter months, it can be container-grown and brought indoors.

 Figs have a huge part in world history, in part because of how easy they are to grow.
 The Chicago hardy fig has a great range and is easier than most.
-Let’s go over everything you’ll need to get a hearty harvest from this hardy tree, which you can find at Fast Growing Trees!
+Let’s go over everything you’ll need to get a hearty harvest from this hardy tree!

 - Monterey Liqui-Cop Fungicide

 - Bonide All-Seasons Horticultural & Dormant Oil

 - The Planket Frost Protection Blanket

 |Zones||6-10, may survive as low as zone 5|

 |Light||Full sun best, partial shade OK|